HIKAMURACHI/DataBase/README.md

 # DataBase
+Use XAMPP and Heidi SQL for best work
-Drop movie in xampp\htdocs
+Drop movie folder in xampp\htdocs
+Extract movie.sql in Heidi SQL in browser:
   site: localhost/movie